- The Washington Times - Tuesday, December 30, 2025

 Advertisement

-Current examples would be the Space Force’s buying of imagery from commercial satellites.
+Examples include the Space Force’s purchase of imagery from commercial satellites.
 Moving forward, it could involve privately owned satellites providing crucial tracking data and other information as part of the interwoven architecture comprising the Golden Dome missile shield.

-That dynamic is different from most traditional warfighting assets, like artillery or fighter jets, in which the military buys the asset from a private manufacturer and is therefore responsible, financially and otherwise, for whatever happens to it.
+That dynamic is different from most traditional warfighting assets, such as artillery or fighter jets, in which the military purchases the asset from a private manufacturer and is therefore responsible, financially and otherwise, for whatever happens to it.

-There are well over 10,000 satellites in orbit right now.
+More than 10,000 satellites are now in orbit.
 The exact number is tough to track because of how rapidly new satellites are being launched.

-Tech billionaire Elon Musk’s company SpaceX owns the overwhelming majority of those satellites, many as part of its Starlink constellations that have already proven their worth in modern-day conflicts.
+Tech billionaire Elon Musk’s company SpaceX owns the overwhelming majority of those satellites, many of which are part of its Starlink constellation, which has already proved its worth in modern-day conflicts.

 Advertisement